C++ Filesystem

 1. std::filesystem::path

-std::filesystem::path (C++17, <filesystem>) is the type for filesystem locations.
-It handles encoding, separators, and decomposition uniformly across platforms.
+• std::filesystem::path (C++17, <filesystem>) — filesystem location type.
+Handles encoding, separators, decomposition uniformly across platforms.

 #include <filesystem>